buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MobileTelecommunicationsApplianceTypeCommon.md

 # Pset_MobileTelecommunicationsApplianceTypeCommon

-Properties common to the definition of all occurrences of  _IfcMobileTelecommunicationsAppliance_ and types of _IfcMobileTelecommunicationsApplianceType_.
+Properties common to the definition of all occurrences of _IfcMobileTelecommunicationsAppliance_ and types of _IfcMobileTelecommunicationsApplianceType_.<!-- end of definition -->